IBM-Cloud/docs/services/IoT/blockchain/dev_blockchain.md

  **Tip:** You can also download a compressed file of the project by clicking **Download ZIP** from the project page.

 6. Create and test a smart contract.
- By using {{site.data.keyword.iot_short_notm}} blockchain integration, you can upload smart contracts in the form of chaincode executables to the {{site.data.keyword.blockchainfull}} to run business logic on the device data that is written to the blockchain.
+ By using {{site.data.keyword.iot_short_notm}} blockchain integration, you can upload smart contracts in the form of chaincode executables to the {{site.data.keyword.blockchainfull_notm}} to run business logic on the device data that is written to the blockchain.
 The smart contract chaincode is developed in GoLang.
  The sample contract is focused on writing IoT device data for events of interest into a blockchain for sharing with third parties or to create tamper-resistant log entries.
 2. Create the contract executables.
   The contract code must be converted to an executable before it can be deployed on the blockchain.